-8. Defense and Enforcement Funds.
+6. Defense and Enforcement Funds.
 Grantee shall be permitted to use the Defense and Enforcement Funds for the following purposes:

-a.
-To make direct expenditures of attorneys' fees, costs and disbursements incurred in connection with proceedings to enforce and/or defend the provisions of a conservation easement held by the Grantee against legal challenge, including any claims by third parties;
+- a.
+To make direct expenditures of attorneys' fees, costs and disbursements incurred in connection with proceedings to enforce and/or defend the provisions of the Conservation Easement against legal challenge, including any claims by third parties;